 The standards cover five domains:

 Peter Smith, Service Line Director, Eating Disorders said: "We are delighted to have received this independent verification of the quality of our eating disorder provision.
 This reflects the hard work and dedication of all our teams.
-The QED Accreditation is important to the hospitals in order to demonstrate our ongoing commitment to safe, and a high quality service."
+The QED accreditation is important to the hospitals in order to demonstrate our ongoing commitment to safety, and a high quality service."